Hierarchy

 An example configuration screen is filled out

-The Hierarchy module has three configuration options for each site:
+The Hierarchy module has six configuration options for each site:

-• Show hierarchy resource counts: If checked, hierarchy groupings will show the number of resources within currently assigned item set.
+• Show hierarchy resource counts: If checked, hierarchy grouping labels will be followed by the number of resources within the currently assigned item set, in parentheses.

 Display hierarchies on a site